Park O. Cover

 My interest and enthusiasm for photography began when I took my first pictures at the age of 13, consequently preparing me to attend the Art Institute of Pittsburgh.
 During my collegiate years, I worked in a camera shop, thus providing me with a lot of additional knowledge regarding cameras.
 For three years I lived in Washington D.C. working primarily as a wedding photographer.
 I also worked for Carnegie Mellon University as a Scientific Industrial Photographer for 10 years.
 Then in 1993 I started working at Cover Studio.

-Today, I'm the guy who photographs high school seniors at our downtown studio, and I'm also the guy photographing weddings.
+Today, I photograph high school seniors, business people, families, babies, pets, and I also do wedding photography .
 I photograph all the Outstanding Young Women participants too.
-You'll see me behind the camera at schools taking activity pictures and dance photos.
-I'm the guy you'll most likely speak with on the phone, and the guy you will meet at our reception counter.
-Since I am the official "studio researcher," I am the go-to guy when it comes to providing information about specific features for any camera type.
+You'll see me behind the camera at area schools taking team and activity pictures.
+I'm the guy you'll most likely speak with on the phone when you call the studio, and the guy you will meet at our reception counter.

 I was modeling at the Winona School of Professional Photography in Warsaw, Indiana when I met my husband Park.
 He photographed me as a bride before we were even engaged.
 We got married, I moved to Pennsylvania, and we began raising a family.
 During this time I helped out as needed, but I did not start working at the studio until 1992.
 Now I am the studio manager along with a little bit of everything else.